UMAprotocol/UMIPs/UMIPs/umip-35.md

 4. How often is the provided price updated?

-   The lower bound on the price update frequency is a second.
+   The lower bound on the price update frequency is a minute.

 5. Provide recommended endpoints to query for historical prices from each market listed.